Chapter 4: The Leader of TORNADO

 “I mean, look at him, even the SWORD’S bigger than he is!” he howled mirthfully, tears streaming from his eyes.
-After a while, he calmed down, wiping his eyes and grinning at the rabbit.
+After a while, he calmed down, straightened up and grinned at the rabbit.
 “Look, seriously speaking, I refuse to believe that this kid’s a mercenary-“

-Cream brought a hand to her lips as sharp, cold steel rested against the bear’s throat.
+Cream brought a hand to her lips as she saw sharp, cold steel rest against the bear’s throat.
 She hadn’t even seen Tails move.
 ‘Twenty minutes ago, he could barely walk… and now… he’s swinging that thing like he’s done so his entire life…’

-“Finish that sentence,” Tails dared the larger Mobian in a quiet, commanding tone.
-Despite his visible exhaustion, he held the blade levelly.
-He steeled his eyes, waiting for any sudden movements from the gunner in front of him.
+“Finish that sentence,” Tails dared the larger Mobian in a quiet, commanding tone, glowing eyes glaring menacingly at the bear.
+Despite his visible exhaustion, he held the blade levelly and without so much as a tremor.

 Seeing that things were about to escalate, Cream crept up and tentatively extended her hand towards Tails.
 She placed it gently on his shoulder and looked placatingly at him.
 “Tails, please stop?” she implored.

 The two-tailed fox cast a sidelong glance to his old friend, snorted and then eased off.
-He removed the blade from the polar bear’s neck and sheathed it.
-He crossed his arms and glared at the offending polar bear.
+He moved the blade away from the polar bear’s neck and sheathed it in a single motion.
+He then crossed his arms and glared at the offending polar bear.

 “Hmph, you’re pretty good, aren’t you,” Bark said coldly, rubbing his throat where the sword had been against previously.
 “But then again, it’s not every day that a member of Kintobor’s special police force poses as a mercenary to infiltrate my group!”
 He jumped back and pointed his Gun-Arm at the fox, who, again, unsheathed his blade and settled into a fighting stance.”There’s no way I’ll let you live to tell your SOLDIER buddies ‘bout us back at Kintobor!
-And Cream, how could you do this to us?” he glanced incredulously to the rabbit beside him, who returned a look of bewilderment as a response.
+And Cream, how could you do this to us?” he glanced incredulously to the rabbit beside him, who returned a bewildered look as a response.
 “How could you let the enemy into our base?!
-Ah, nevermind that, I’ll take care of him and then you and I are gonna have a chat!”
-Turning his head back towards the fox, he raised his gun-arm, pointing it and tensing his arm muscles, as if he would have balled up his fist if it was still there.
+Ah, never mind that!
+I’ll take care of him and then you and I are gonna have a chat!”
+Turning his head back towards the fox, he pointed his gun-arm at him.

-Horrified, Cream stepped in between them.
+‘No, no!
+This isn’t how this was supposed to go!’
+Cream thought, watching the bear tense his arm muscles, as though he was squeezing a ball in his non-existent paw.
+Without a second thought, she stepped in between them.
 “STOP IT!” she shouted, bringing her arms up between the two in an attempt to stop them from fighting.

-Bark yelled in surprise and pointed his arm away from Cream towards a pile of trash on the wall opposite to the bar’s back entrance.
+Bark yelled in surprise and pointed his arm away from Cream towards a pile of trash on the wall opposite the bar’s back entrance.
 His arm still tensed, bullets spewed out from the weapon at a rapid rate, the cylindrical portion rotating with each shot fired.
 The shots tore through the refuse, shredding it into pieces and leaving smoking holes in the wall behind it.
-The gunner relaxed, stopping the flow of bullets and turned his head towards the rabbit in fury.
+A second later, the gunner relaxed and the flow of bullets stopped.
+He turned his head towards the rabbit in fury.

 “WHAT THE HELL WERE YOU THINKING?!” he shouted at the top of his lungs.
 “I could have shot you just now!
-Are you out of your mind?!”
+Are you out of your mi-”

-“I’ve already told him the gist of what we do and he’s agreed to listen to us.” she continued to Bark, annoyance still in her tone.
-“I was going to talk to you later tonight after the rush, introduced you to him, explained his circumstances and everything, but… I screwed up on that front, OK?”
+“I’ve already told him the gist of what we do and he’s agreed to listen to us.”
+Cream continued to Bark, her voice calm, but with a hint of annoyance in her tone.
+“I was going to talk to you later tonight after the rush, introduced you to him, explained his circumstances and everything, but…” She blew out a frustrated breath and put a thumb and two fingers to her temples.
+“I… I screwed up on that front, OK?”

 The polar bear’s hardened gaze faltered at her words.
 Cream knew that if it was anyone else speaking to him, he would have ignored them, shoved them aside and resumed fighting.
-However, she knew that he trusted her level head and sharp intuition far more than any other in his group.
-He wouldn’t be able to ignore what she said, especially given the severity of the mission at hand.
+However, she also knew that Bark trusted her level head and sharp intuition far more than any other in his group.
+He wouldn’t be able to ignore what she said, especially given the severity of the upcoming mission.

 Tails returned the glare, his namesakes rising in a threatening manner.
 “Crystal,” he replied acidly.
-He wrapped his tails around his waist and placed the sword on the disc attached to his back.
+The fox then wrapped his tails around his waist and placed the sword on the disc attached to his back.

-After a few moments of tense silence, the one-armed Mobian jerked his head, motioning for the SOLDIER to get out of here.
+After a few moments of tense silence, the one-armed Mobian jerked his head, indicating for the SOLDIER to get out of here.

 Sighing in relief that the fighting was over and done with, Cream called out to Tails.
 “Go up the stairwell on the left and head for the room down the hallway,” she said. “ I’ll bring something up for you to eat, you look like you haven’t had anything for days.
 There’s also a bed in there for you to sleep on.
-You should get some rest after you eat, you look exhausted.”
+You should get some rest after you eat.”

 Tails looked at her, his piercing gaze softening slightly as a form of acknowledgement and then made his way to the bar’s rear entrance.

-Bark was taken aback by her cutting tone, but recovered quickly.
-“Well, phase one has just commenced, so in three weeks time, we make our move,” he replied, training his eyes on Cream instead of the former SOLDIER.
+Bark was taken aback by her cutting tone but recovered quickly.
+“Well, phase one has just commenced, so in three weeks, we’ll make our move,” he replied, training his eyes on Cream instead of the former SOLDIER.